 - You can change the brightness or contrast of the selection by going to Image > Adjustments > Brightness/Contrast.

 This is by no means a comprehensive list of all the adjustment tools you could use to make changes to your image, but rather just a selection of some of the tools that make it easy to make seamless changes that are useful when doing tasks like changing eye or hair color, or brightening selections in your image.
+For doing even more with colors, check out how to create a custom color palette in Photoshop.

 In this example, the left half of the image has been brightened, and the color balance altered.
 The right half of the image remains the same: